MannLabs/alphatims/README.md

 * [**Jupyter notebook installer:**](#jupyter-notebook) Choose this if you only work in Jupyter Notebooks and want to use AlphaTims as an extension.
 * [**Python installer:**](#full) Choose this installation if you are familiar with command line interface (CLI) tools and python and want access to all available features and/or require development mode with modifiable AlphaTims source code.

-*Since this software is dependent on [Bruker libraries](alphatims/ext) to read the raw data, it is only compatible with Windows and Linux.
-This is true for both the one-click GUI and python installer.*
+***Since this software is dependent on [Bruker libraries](alphatims/ext) to read the raw data, it is only compatible with Windows and Linux.
+This is true for all installation types.***

 ### One-click GUI